 How UK Debt Team can help

-We're an introducer, not a debt advice service.
-Deciding whether sequestration is right — versus a Trust Deed, DAS, MAP, or another approach — is the role of a regulated Scottish debt adviser or Insolvency Practitioner, not us.
+We're an introducer, not a regulated debt help service.
+Deciding whether sequestration is right — versus a Trust Deed, DAS, MAP, or another approach — is the role of a regulated Scottish regulated debt help specialist or Insolvency Practitioner, not us.

 What we do is connect people seeking help with regulated solution providers.
-There's no cost or obligation to use the “Speak to a sequestration specialist” button below.
-If you'd rather go straight to free regulated debt advice, Citizens Advice Scotland and the other organisations listed below are an excellent place to start.
+There's no cost or obligation to use the “Get in touch” button below.
+If you'd rather go straight to free regulated debt help, Citizens Advice Scotland and the other organisations listed below are an excellent place to start.

 Want to speak to someone about sequestration?

 UK Debt Team can introduce you to a regulated Scottish debt specialist who can answer your questions.
-We are not a debt adviser — we connect you with a regulated firm.
+We are not a regulated debt help specialist — we connect you with a regulated firm.

 WhatsApp us